-The Government will provide the contractor a listing of all training system and ancillary equipment that are covered under OEM warranty as part of the Government Furnished Property Inventory information (refer to GFP information attached to corresponding Task Orders).
+As applicable, the Government will provide the contractor a listing of all training system and ancillary equipment that are covered under OEM warranty as part of the Government Property Inventory information within this Task Order.
 The Government will provide updates to this listing throughout the term of the contract, as new GTSS items are fielded or replaced that have warranty coverage.
 The contractor shall abide by the terms and conditions of the warranty coverage and provided Government warranty procedures.
 The contractor shall document warrantied items actions on a monthly basis in the monthly Availability Performance Reports (CDRL D001, DI-MISC-80508B).
 The contractor shall not perform unauthorized maintenance or modifications to items that are under warranty, unless explicitly approved by the COR or PCO.